skissler/IQTeamProject/notes/README.md

 First thing: I'm going to tie up the code into a better set of packages.

 Ok -- I just coded up a basic SIR model, and when my household sizes are 1 and tau is 0, they end up with identical outputs, as expected.
 Still some testing to do to make sure the household-specific stuff is working as it should be, but I think this is nearly there.

+Alright -- got the two-population model working, and it's looking pretty good.
+With 75% assortativity, and with a household size of 4 in the community and 8 among agricultural workers, we see a clear higher and earlier peak in the ag workers.
+This remains true even when assortativity is proportional to population sizes, though of course the effect attenuates some.
+I've just added in an option to vary tau and beta between the populations.
+We might be able to parameterize those useing secondary household infection rates (tau) and, possibly, by making some basic assumptions about elevated transmissibility/susceptibility based on systematic differences in age structure, though that'd be a lot more conjectural.